polyaxon/polyaxon/docs/templates/customization/replication_and_concurrecny.md

   concurrency: 10
 ```

-This will create 2 replicas for the scheduler, with 10 concurrent process each.
+This will create 2 replicas for the scheduler, with 10 concurrent processes each.

 ## Resources' limit